AntonyLeonard/RoadStatus/README.md

 Navigate to the project folder and select the solution file (RoadStatus.sln).

+Please add your ApiId and ApiKey in config file.

 Select Build -> Build Solution from menu or press F6.